Teams, tales and tips – a guide to the local game

 Where to stay

-The best hotels for the ground and around town
+The best hotels for the grounds and around town

 Overlooking the stadium across the water are a cluster of more affordable options, including convenient WiseStay, the former Anchorage Guesthouse on Fitzhamon Embankment and comfortable Austin’s Guesthouse.
 Brighter still is The Riverhouse, a fine example of a contemporary B&B.